aurisl/ledmatrix/README.md

 ....
 ```

-Run on raspberry startup ....
+Run on raspberryPI startup ....

 ## Hardware